naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 - uv 0.12.5
 :::

-## Writing the application to test
+## Building the application

-We'll write an application that retrieves a file location from a database table, downloads the file from S3, and reads its content.
-For simplicity, we'll assume the files are plain text that we can read as strings.

-Let's start by setting up a project using the following `pyproject.toml` file.
+Let's start by setting up a Python project with the following `pyproject.toml` file.

 ```toml title="pyproject.toml"
 [project]